KoyoteScience/BanditoAPI/README.md

         // headers for passing through CORS
     store_updated_model_response,
-        // response from DynamoDB when storing updated model chosen_model_index,
+        // response from DynamoDB when storing updated model number_of_updates_for_chosen_model,
-        // the chosen model index from the probabilistic ensemble number_of_updates_for_chosen_model,
         // integer number of training rows given to the model chosen from the probabilistic ensemble message,